Dear readers of ADxS.org, please forgive the disruption.

 • Reduced connectivity between amygdala and hippocampus.

-• Recurrence of prostate carcinoma regressed by androgen suppression (single case)
+• Recurrence of a prostate carcinoma regressed by androgen suppression (individual case)

 • DHEA is therefore not recommended in cases of suspected hormone-dependent tumors such as